Free Osceola County Public Records: Look Up Information on Anyone

 The Osceola County Sheriff’s Office also provides the public with an outstanding arrest warrants notice that displays all wanted persons.7 You can see a wanted person’s mugshot, name, height, weight, and alleged crime or warrant.

-The Florida Department of Law Enforcement (FDLE) gives the public free access to a broader state wanted persons search.8 This database only contains warrant information reported to the FDLE by law enforcement agencies throughout Florida.
+The Florida Department of Law Enforcement (FDLE) gives the public free access to a broader Statewide Wanted Persons Search.8 This database only contains warrant information reported to the FDLE by law enforcement agencies throughout Florida.
 The database does not ensure that all information is accurate or current.

 Source: The Florida Information Center Public Access System (PAS)8